Some couples simply just work.

 Trolling is simply a part of the couple's love language.
 "It's sort of like what my dad used to say.
 'If you can't say anything nice, say something embarrassing.'
 So, that's sort of how we roll," Reynolds explained on Live with Kelly and Ryan in May.
 "I think it's a sign of a healthy relationship, personally.
 I do."

 Because being in this pals-first type of relationship, it's pretty great.

 In Reynolds, Lively has found the quintessential guy who can help her find the funny.
 When he crafts his zingers (all fictional, she assures), "He'll run them by me sometimes just to make me laugh," she told Glamour.
 "But oh, I'm so in love with him when he writes that stuff.
 I mean, I'm in love with him most of the time, but especially with that."

 And conflicts?
 Super easy to resolve.
 "In other relationships, if something came up, I would call my girlfriends or my sister, and say, 'Hey, this is what he did—what should I do?'" she shared.
 "Where with him, we were friends for two years before we were ever dating.
 And I treat him like my girlfriend.
 I'm like, 'Hey, this happened.
 It upset me.
 This is how I feel.
 What do I do?'
 And he does the same for me.
 He treats me like his best buddy."

-In other words, their marriage is ever bit as enjoyable as it appears from the outside.
-"We poke fun at each other," Lively revealed at a recent press day for A Simple Favor.
+In other words, their marriage is every bit as enjoyable as it appears from the outside.
+"We poke fun at each other," Lively revealed at a 2018 press day for A Simple Favor.
 "All day long we joke around with each other because that's my best friend."